-These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), and the disclosure requirement of the Hong Kong Companies Ordinance.
+These financial statements have been prepared in accordance with HKFRS Accounting Standards (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), accounting principals generally accepted in Hong Kong and the disclosure requirement of the Hong Kong Companies Ordinance.
 They have been prepared under the historical cost convention, except for investment properties and derivative financial instruments which have been measured at fair value.